Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Introduction

-The hidden terminal problem and fading effects have been shown to limit the reliability of spectrum sensing.
-Distributed cooperative detection has therefore been proposed to improve the detection performance of a cognitive radio network \cite{DCK}, \cite{MSB}, by exploiting spatial diversity among signal observations at spatially distributed sensors.
-However, such a gain in performance comes with a resulting higher network energy consumption which is a critical factor in a low-power radio system.
-Further, the maximum energy consumption of a low-power radio is limited by its battery.
+Energy consumption is another critical issue.
+The maximum energy consumption of a low-power radio is limited by its battery.
 As a result, energy efficient spectrum sensing limiting the maximum energy consumption of a cognitive radio in a cooperative sensing framework is the focus of this paper.